adrische/git-tutorial/README.md

 git diff file - compares changes since last staging of file to last staged version (if file has been staged with `git add file`, but not modified afterwards, nothing will be shown) git diff -r HEAD file - compares all changes to file since last commit to last commit (irrespective of staging) git diff -r HEAD - same, but for all files
+`git diff` without any arguments shows any changes that have not yet been staged

 git show first-few-characters-from-commit-hash - shows the commit (including diff of that commit).
 The identifier (hash) of the commit is visible with `git log`.